caretcaret/misc/README.md

 If you want to run a *responsive* reddit bot with *multiple* behaviors without worrying about the communication between reddit and your bot.

 ##What platform does it run on?
-petbot is written in Python 3.
+petbot is written in **Python 3**.
+Be sure to install `requests` and run `petbot.py` using Python 3 if you have both Python 2 and Python 3 installed.

 ##How do I install it?
 Install the `requests` library by running